 Permission, consent or assumption of risk by an individual subjected to hazing, bullying and/or dating violence does not lessen the prohibition contained in this policy.
-The District includes, within the health curriculum, age-appropriate instruction in dating violence prevention education in grades 7 to 12.
-This instruction includes recognizing warning signs of dating violence and the characteristics of healthy relationships.

 Prohibited activities of any type, including those activities engaged in via computer and/or electronic communications devices or electronic means, are inconsistent with the educational process and are prohibited at all times.
 The District educates minors about appropriate online behavior, including interacting with other individuals on social networking websites and in chat rooms and cyberbullying awareness and response.